Heat exhaustion signs and symptoms can include heavy perspiration; nausea; lightheadedness; severe thirst; dilated pupils; and red or pale, cool skin.

 Treatments

-The physician will aim to cool the patient down in a controlled fashion, while ensuring he/she stays hydrated and has normal blood flow.
+The medical professional will aim to cool the patient down in a controlled fashion, while ensuring they stay hydrated and have normal blood flow.

-The physician will rehydrate the patient gradually by either giving an electrolyte drink or intravenous fluids.
+The medical professional will rehydrate the person gradually as needed by either giving an electrolyte drink or intravenous fluids.

 Visit Urgency